symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 ``Symfony\Cmf\Bundle\MediaBundle\ImageInterface`` and provides a preview of the uploaded image.

-if `LiipImagineBundle`_ is used in your project you can configure the imagine filter to use for the preview, as well as additional filters to remove from cache when the image is replaced.
+If the `LiipImagineBundle`_ is used in your project, you can configure the imagine filter to use for the preview, as well as additional filters to remove from cache when the image is replaced.
 If the filter is not specified, it defaults to ``image_upload_thumbnail``.

 .. configuration-block::

     .. code-block:: yaml

-        # Imagine Configuration
         liip_imagine:
             # ...
             filter_sets: